COVID-19 alert: Read about eased restrictions for businesses in Greater Brisbane from 1am, Friday 22 January.

 - enable additional types of Form 14 and non Form 14 residual documents in eConveyancing

-- enable all leases in eConveyancing
+- enable eConveyancing for leases

 - enable non-standardised caveats in eConveyancing

-- handle requisition through eConveyancing
+- handle requisitions through eConveyancing

 - eventually enable all dealing types to be lodged through eConveyancing (longer term).